itskingori/annotator_store-gem/spec/dummy/README.md

 Annotator Store Dummy App
 =========================

-Rails app used to test the annotator-store Rails engine.
+Rails app used to test the annotator_store Rails engine.
 This **wasn't/isn't intended to be used in production**.